 - Maximum diameter of individual metastasis in any dimension ≤ 5 cm

 - There are no restrictions on distance between the metastases

 - Patients must be registered within 365 days of the initial metastatic breast cancer diagnosis.
 First-line standard systemic therapy (chemotherapy, anti-endocrine therapy,anti-HER2 or other standard targeted therapy) for metastatic breast cancer must be given or planned to be given.
 If given before study entry, it cannot have exceeded a duration of 12 months at the time of registration.
 (Note: Sequencing of ablative therapy (surgery or SBRT) relative to systemic therapy, for patients randomized to Arm 2, is at the discretion of the treating physician.)

 - The primary tumor site must be controlled prior to registration

 - For those who present with synchronous primary and oligometastatic disease:

 Primary must be controlled prior to registration.
 The definition of control is definitive surgery by excision or mastectomy (+/- radiotherapy) per institution preference

 - For those who present with local recurrence and oligometastatic disease, local recurrence must be controlled prior to registration The definition of control is definitive surgery by excision or mastectomy (+/- radiotherapy) per institution preference

 - Appropriate stage for study entry based on the following diagnostic workup:

-- Computed tomography (CT) scans of the chest, abdomen, and pelvis with radionuclide bone scan OR whole body positron emission tomography (PET)/CT within 30 days prior to study registration
+- Clinical grade computed tomography (CT) scans of the chest, abdomen, and pelvis with radionuclide bone scan OR whole body positron emission tomography (PET)/CT within 60 days prior to study registration

 - For females of child-bearing potential, negative serum or urine pregnancy test within 14 days prior to study registration